Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Five Easy Pieces (1970), 96 minutes, D: Bob Rafelson

-An existential, off-beat road movie and character study of classical concert pianist-turned-oil rigger who must reluctantly return home.
-A talented musician-pianist Robert Dupea (Jack Nicholson) abandons his privileged, well-to-do family background, becoming the black sheep of his family as a crass, drifting, redneck, rough, beer-drinking oil worker in Southern California.
-After a period of twenty years, he confronts his past when he returns home to Washington State (Puget Sound) to his artistic, upper-class family and his dying father's deathbed, accompanied by his adoring but clinging, dim-witted, pregnant girlfriend Rayette (Karen Black).
-With the most-famous scene in the road-side restaurant when he orders a chicken-salad sandwich from a stubborn, strict waitress.
+An existential, off-beat road movie and thoughtful, episodic and moody character study, regarding a classical concert pianist-turned-oil rigger, who must reluctantly return home to visit his family.
+An alienated and misfit drifter, but talented musician-pianist Robert Dupea (Jack Nicholson) had abandoned his privileged, well-to-do family background, becoming the black sheep of his family as a crass, drifting, redneck, rough, beer-drinking oil worker in Southern California.
+The lonely, non-committed drop-out often took the "easy" route (usually denial, escape, or flight) from his discordant problems, career, and relationships with women, friends and family.
+After a period of twenty years, he confronted his past when he returned home to Washington State (Puget Sound) to his artistic, upper-class family and his dying father's deathbed, accompanied by his adoring but clinging, dim-witted, pregnant girlfriend Rayette (Karen Black).
+The existential film's most classic scene was Dupea's outburst while ordering a plain omelet with a side of toast (ultimately a chicken salad sandwich) in a roadside diner - symbolic of the 60s generation's anti-authoritarianism and alienation during the Vietnam War Era.
+His uncomfortable journey to see his dying father concluded in an open-ended, ambiguous way when he hitched a ride to nowhere.

 The Garden of the Finzi-Continis (1970, It./W. Germ.) (aka Il Giardino Dei Finzi-Contini), 94 minutes, D: Vittorio De Sica